nansencenter/sea_ice_type_cnn_training/README.md

 # Plotting the result of inference
 For plotting, unlike all pervious executions, you need to run it from outside the development container of VScode.
 It means you have to install scipy and numpy on your env and run the `show.py` with the python interpreter outside the container.
 This code can also be substituted with an interactive jupyter-notebook.
-Plotting can be done writing this command:
+Plotting can be done by writing this command:

 ```python
 python show.py